Tribler/decentralized-mortgage-market/README.md

 Every agreement reached in the market, is recorded in a double-signed contract.
 We currently distinguish between three types of contracts:
 - **Mortgage contracts** represent the original agreement between the home buyer and the bank.
 - **Investment contracts** represent the part of the mortgage that is sold to an investor.
-- **Transaction contracts** record the transfer of ownership of an investment from one investor to another.
+- **Promise-to-buy contracts** record the promise between buyer and seller to transfer ownership of an investment in exchange for some monetary payment.
+- **Payment confirmation contracts** record the confirmation of payment, and must be linked to a promise-to-buy contract.
+Unlike other contracts, this contract does not record an agreement between two parties, but merely confirms an event.

 ## Agreements